ALM-Rangers/Print-Cards-Extension/src/VSO.PrintCards/README.md

+> NOTE - **This extension has been deprecated as this functionality is now part of [Agile Cards](https://marketplace.visualstudio.com/items?itemName=spartez.agile-cards)**.
+You can find the latest sample code for Print Cards [here](https://github.com/ALM-Rangers/VSTS-Extension-PrintCards).

 ## Plan and track your work with physical cards ##

 Print cards from your Kanban board for use during planning exercises with your team, or on a physical scrum board.
 With the addition of QR codes, you can now easily see more details on your device just by scanning the card.